phalcon-orphanage/docs/pl/reference/views.rst

 Control Rendering Levels
 ^^^^^^^^^^^^^^^^^^^^^^^^
 As seen above, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` supports a view hierarchy.
 You might need to control the level of rendering produced by the view component.
-The method Phalcon\Mvc\\View::setRenderLevel() offers this functionality.
+The method :code:`Phalcon\Mvc\View::setRenderLevel()` offers this functionality.

 This method can be invoked from the controller or from a superior view layer to interfere with the rendering process.